Boeckle/WebServer_And_Client/README.md

 # WebServer & Client
-Simple WebServer with an Web-UI
+Simple WebServer with an Web-UI and a WPF application which serves as a client